-In behavioural ecology: Comparative network analyses in behavioural ecology have predominantly been used to provide insights into the structure and dynamics of animal groups.
-Frequently, it has been applied to quantify population-level social structure for taxonomically similar species (e.g. bats: (August et al. 2014); elephants: (de Silva & Wittemyer 2012); equids: (Sundaresan et al. 2007; Rubenstein et al. 2015)).
-In these cases, using a comparative approach can reveal fine-scale differences in social structure that were previously undetected (e.g. (Sundaresan et al. 2007)).
-These studies have also often demonstrated the role of ecological differences between closely related species in explaining variation in social network structure.
-For example, different social network structures between Australian snubfin Orcaella heinsohni and Indo-Pacific humpback dolphins Sousa chinensis were attributed to differences in diet, prey availability and feeding behaviour (Parra et al. 2011).
-In a similar way, the role of mating systems (Matsuda et al. 2012) and variation in individual traits, such as cognitive capabilities (Pasquaretta et al. 2014), have also been investigated.
-One approach that has perhaps been underutilised is to use comparative network analyses to find general rules for animal social structure.
-For example, (Rocha et al. 2021) found a potential power law relationship between group size and social connectivity, with some evidence that it varied depending on social interaction type.
+In behavioural ecology: Comparative network analyses in behavioural ecology (23 studies) 177 have predominantly been used to provide insights into the structure and dynamics of animal 178 179 groups, addressing these questions across social scales.
+Frequently, it has been applied to quantify population-level social structure for taxonomically similar species (e.g. bats: (August 180 181 et al. 2014); elephants: (de Silva & Wittemyer 2012); equids: (Sundaresan et al. 2007; 182 Rubenstein et al. 2015)).
+In these cases, using a comparative approach can reveal fine-scale differences in social structure that were previously undetected (e.g. (Sundaresan et al. 183 184 2007)).
+These studies have often demonstrated how ecological differences between closely related species explain variation in network structure.
+For example, different social network 185 186 structures between Australian snubfin Orcaella heinsohni and Indo-Pacific humpback dolphins Sousa chinensis were attributed to differences in diet, prey availability and feeding 187 188 behaviour (Parra et al. 2011).
+Similarly, the role of mating systems (Matsuda et al. 2012) and variation in individual traits, such as cognitive capabilities (Pasquaretta et al. 2014), have also been investigated.
+One underused approach is applying comparative network analyses to find general rules for animal social structure.
+For example, (Rocha et al. 2021) found a potential power law relationship between group size and social connectivity, with evidence that it varied depending on social interaction type.

-At a finer social scale, comparative network analyses have also been used to study within-group social dynamics, including dominance hierarchies (Balasubramaniam et al.

-2018; Hobson et al. 2021a), aggression and social stability (Sueur et al. 2010, 2011).
+At a finer social scale, comparative network analyses have also been used for within-194 195 group social dynamics, including dominance hierarchies (Balasubramaniam et al. 2018; 196 Hobson et al. 2021a) and social stability (Sueur et al. 2010, 2011).
 Here comparing between species can identify general patterns in within-group interactions.
-For example, (Hobson et al. 2021a) compared dominance networks across 172 groups from 85 different species to identify that most species typically distributed aggressive interactions evenly across all lower-ranked individuals rather than on either close competitors or the weakest individuals.
-This has important implications for quantifying individual variation in the costs and benefits of social strategies.
-Comparative studies in macaques (Macaca sp.) have investigated how social networks influence fission-fusion dynamics and collective behaviour, for example demonstrating how the importance of kinship differs between socially tolerant and intolerant species (Sueur et al. 2010).
-These types of study naturally extend into applications in collective behaviour, including group fission events and departures (Sueur & Petit 2008).
-Comparative network approaches have also been used to test the applicability of theoretical models of collective behaviour by demonstrating how more differentiated relationships in within-group social networks lead to reduced cohesion and likelihood of consensus when modelling flocking dynamics (Ojer & Pastor-Satorras 2022).
+For example, (Hobson et 197 198 al. 2021a) compared dominance networks across 172 groups from 85 species to show most 199 species distributed aggressive interactions evenly across all lower-ranked individuals rather 200 than on either close competitors or the weakest individuals.
+This has implications for quantifying individual variation in the costs and benefits of social strategies.
+Comparative 201 202 studies in macaques (Macaca sp.) have investigated how social networks influence fission-203 fusion dynamics and collective behaviour, for example demonstrating how the importance of 204 kinship differs between socially tolerant and intolerant species (Sueur et al. 2010).
+These 205 types of study naturally extend into collective behaviour, including group fission events and departures (Sueur & Petit 2008).
+Correspondingly, comparative network approaches have 206 207 also been used in theoretical models of collective behaviour by demonstrating how more 208 differentiated relationships in within-group social networks lead to reduced when modelling 209 flocking dynamics (Ojer & Pastor-Satorras 2022).

-In conservation and applied animal behaviour: By contributing to our understanding of social dynamics and group stability, comparative social network analyses have also occasionally been used in applied ecology and conservation.
+In conservation and applied animal behaviour: Comparative social network analyses have also occasionally been used in applied ecology and conservation (5 studies), moving beyond group-based analyses to simultaneously incorporate the importance of social relationships and the wider social environment in these contexts.
 For example, in the context of human-wildlife interactions, (Balasubramaniam et al. 2020) showed differences among macaque species in how within-group social network centrality was associated with the tendency to interact with humans, with implications for pathogen spread.
-In the context of conservation welfare, comparative network analyses have been applied to captive populations, revealing long-term social bonds that could inform husbandry decisions (Rose & Croft 2017) or evaluating the impact of environmental enrichment (Dufour et al. 2011).
+In the context of conservation welfare, comparative network analyses have revealed long-term social bonds in captive population that could inform husbandry decisions (Rose & Croft 2017) or evaluated impacts of environmental enrichment (Dufour et al. 2011).